Elektrobit/ebcl_build_tools/docs/hypervisor_config.md

 hypervisor_config config.yaml output_dir
 ```

-When a hypervisor specialization is to be used there are two variants:
+There are two variants available to hand over a hypervisor specialization:

 1. Pass a directory containing the specialization (schema.yaml and/or model.py and templates)
    `hypervisor_config --specialization specialization_dir config.yaml output_dir`